elmasta/ascii_art/ascii-art-fs/readme.md

 # Needed files
 "main.go", "standard.txt", "shadow.txt" and "thinkertoy.txt" are needed in the "main" folder.

-# Launching the proramme
+# Launching the program
 Usage: go run .
 [STRING] [BANNER]

 EX: go run . something standard

-To launch the programme, you need to launch main.go with at least one argument as shawn in this example: go run main.go thisisatest
+To launch the program, you need to launch main.go with at least one argument as shawn in this example: go run main.go thisisatest

 # Extra features